 It’s 8:50 and your presentation is set to begin at 9:00.
-You hook up your projector and your beautiful PowerPoint presentation is all pink.
+You hook up your projector with a VGA cable and your beautiful PowerPoint presentation is all pink.
 What can you do?
 In this inaugural Holt AV Tech Tip, we will discuss the likely cause of this problem and how to fix it.

 This month’s tip concerns a problem that everyone who is called upon to make numerous computer based presentations will eventually come across.
 Although it is a simple problem to fix, it can ruin a well crafted PowerPoint slide show.
 This problem is the dreaded “Pink Screen” effect.
 This can occur at any time during a presentation and, due to Murphy’s Law, often shows up right in the middle of that really crucial sales pitch.
 First, we’ll see what this looks like and then discuss what is wrong and how to fix it.